mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

 ### Multiplication Steps Generator Script

 This script helps you understand the traditional long multiplication method by providing a step-by-step breakdown of the multiplication process for two integers.

+The conclusion drawn from the analysis is that a **around 2500 token** context window should be enough to manually calculate the multiplication of two **seven-digit** numbers using the schoolbook long multiplication method.

 #### Functions Overview

 1. **sample_multiplication_steps**

-   The purpose of `sample_multiplication_steps` is to estimate how many characters a typical person would need to solve a multiplication of two same-sized whole numbers using the schoolbook long multiplication method.
+   The purpose of `sample_multiplication_steps` is to estimate how many characters and tokens a typical person would need to solve a multiplication of two same-sized whole numbers using the schoolbook long multiplication method.
 This function generates sample multiplications for numbers with a range of digit lengths and computes the average length of the generated descriptions.

    **Example Output:**